jesus2332/piano-world/README.md

 - Display a collection of pianos with images, descriptions, and prices.
 - Add pianos to the shopping cart.
+- use of localStorage to save the information of the cart

 ## Installation